dwcfa/urlshortener/README.md

 ### Load Testing
-There is an included simple test script used with artillery https://www.artillery.io/ This test will throw 429 errors (Too many requests)
+There is an included simple test script used with artillery https://www.artillery.io/ This test is made to force 429 errors (Too many requests)
 ```
 artillery run test.yaml
 ```